Passion, Purpose and the Power of Paint

-“My absolute dream would be to work with celebrities or musicians or artists for creative photo shoots,” Ms. Esser said.
+“My absolute dream would be to work with celebrities or musicians or artists for creative photo shoots,” Ms. Esser says.

 Her style of body painting, she believes, would work well for music videos or events such as fashion shows.

-As a business model, she would like to manage a team of artists, to send out on assignments.
+In one potential business model, she would manage a team of artists to send out on assignments.

 In October 2017, Ms. Esser challenged herself to paint herself every day and to post a photo of a new design for each of the 31 days.

-Ms. Esser said she sketched out the work one summer while working for her father’s manufacturing company, spending most of her day sitting in a cubicle entering data into a computer.
+Ms. Esser says she sketched out the work one summer while working for her father’s manufacturing company, spending most of her day sitting in a cubicle entering data into a computer.

-“I was sketching it out while I worked,” she said, noting how the death side of the painting reflected her life in a cubicle at the time: “It’s definitely not my thing,” she said.
+“I was sketching it out while I worked,” she says, noting how the death side of the painting reflected her life in a cubicle at the time.
+That sort of work is “definitely not my thing,” she says.